fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 #### 8.25: Subscriptions - client, part 2

-Keep the application's view updated such that, if you open the app in two tabs, adding a new book from the first tab updates the books view in both tabs.
+Keep the application's view updated when the server notifies about new books.
+You can test your implementation by opening the app in two browser tabs and adding a new book in one tab.
+Adding the new book should update the view in both tabs.

 #### 8.26: n+1